 - High qty of obsolete stock and/or high inventory which you don’t need

-With inventory planning, the significant functions comprise of demand analysis and order about new inventories.
+With inventory planning, the significant functions comprise demand analysis and order of new inventories.

 - Re-order points

 - Run-out time

 Most Inventory Planning methods can be used in manufacturing as well as in the distribution industry.

 These methods should be seen at a tactical planning level.
 It concerns balancing supply and demand and deals with the initiation, control, and monitoring of manufacturing and purchasing orders to keep the material flow and the value-adding activity in manufacturing going on without interruptions.

 The guide comprises of 23 pages and over 4000 words with picture illustrations and easy to understand bullet point concepts.